ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     user@machine:~$ srun --nodes=2 my_script.sh

-.. warning:: **Command line arguments vs In-file arguments**:
+.. warning:: **Command line arguments versus in-file arguments**:
-    The command line arguments do **NOT** overwrite the equivalent arguments written in the bash file.
-    Hence, make sure that the argument you want to pass using the command line is not present already in the bash file.
+    Command line arguments do **NOT** overwrite the equivalent arguments written in the bash file.
+Hence, you must ensure that the argument that you want to pass using the command line is not already present in the bash file.

 Submit a PyMAPDL job
 ====================

 Using PyMAPDL in an HPC environment managed by SLURM scheduler has certain requirements:

-* An **ANSYS installation accessible from all the compute nodes**.
+* **An Ansys installation must be accessible from all the compute nodes**.
-  This normally implies that the ANSYS installation directory is in a shared drive or directory.
-Your HPC cluster administrator should provide you with the path to the ANSYS directory.
+  This normally implies that the ``ANSYS`` installation directory is in a shared drive or directory.
+Your HPC cluster administrator should provide you with the path to the ``ANSYS`` directory.

-* A compatible **Python installation accessible from all the compute nodes**.
+* **A compatible Python installation must be accessible from all the compute nodes**.
-  The compatible Python versions can be found in :ref:`ref_pymapdl_installation`.
+  For compatible Python versions, see :ref:`ref_pymapdl_installation`.

-Additionally, it involves a few key steps to ensure efficient job execution and resource utilization.
+Additionally, you must perform a few key steps to ensure efficient job execution and resource utilization.
+Subsequent topics describe these steps.
-The steps are detailed as follows:

 Install PyMAPDL
 ---------------

-PyMAPDL Python package (``ansys-mapdl-core``) needs to be installed in a virtual environment which is accessible from the compute nodes.
+The PyMAPDL Python package (``ansys-mapdl-core``) must be installed in a virtual environment that is accessible from the compute nodes.

-To do that you can find where your Python distribution is installed using:
+To see where your Python distribution is installed, use this code:

 .. code-block:: console

     user@machine:~$ which python3
     /usr/bin/python3

-You can print the version of Python you have available by doing:
+To print the version of Python you have available, use this code:

 .. code-block:: console